- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 For non-resident individuals, TDS should be deducted at 20%, subject to any applicable double taxation avoidance agreements (DTAAs).
 Non-residents must provide documents like Form 10F, a declaration of beneficial ownership, and a certificate of tax residency to qualify for the reduced TDS rate under the treaty with their country of residence.
 Without these documents, higher TDS will be deducted, which can be claimed when filing an ITR.

 It is mandatory to report your dividend income in ITR.
-The ITR filing for FY 23-24 is ongoing, and understanding the TDS provisions and filing an accurate ITR can be difficult.
+The ITR filing for FY 2024-25 is about to begin, and understanding the TDS provisions and filing an accurate ITR can be difficult.
 Seeking professional help can not only help in accurate filing but also make sure you claim all potential deductions while maximizing your tax refund.
 File ITR with experts now!

 Advance Tax and Dividend Income